dolphindb/api_python3/README.md

 * **enableHighAvailability**: a Boolean value indicating whether to enable high availability.
 The default value is False.
 * **highAvailabilitySites**: a list of ip:port of all available nodes
 * **batchSize**: an integer indicating the number of messages in batch processing.
 The default value is 1, meaning the server processes the data as soon as they are written.
 If it is greater than 1, only when the number of data reaches *batchSize*, the client will send the data to the server.
-* **throttle**: a numeric scalar greater than 0 indicating the waiting time (in seconds) before the server processes the incoming data if the number of data written from the client does not reach *batchSize*.
+* **throttle**: a floating point number greater than 0 indicating the waiting time (in seconds) before the server processes the incoming data if the number of data written from the client does not reach *batchSize*.
 * **threadCount**: an integer indicating the number of working threads to be created.
 The default value is 1, indicating single-threaded process.
 It must be 1 for a dimension table.
 * **partitionCol**: a STRING indicating the partitioning column.
 It is None by default, and only works when *threadCount* is greater than 1.
 For a partitioned table, it must be the partitioning column; for a stream table, it must be a column name; for a dimension table, the parameter does not work.
 * **compressMethods** a list of the compression methods used for each column.
 If unspecified, the columns are not compressed.
 The compression methods include: